 A GIP Intern is an entry level natural resource science internship that focuses on career exploration and building fundamental natural resource science skills.
-Each GIP Intern will receive a weekly stipend of $300, park-provided housing or a housing allowance and a travel allowance.
-Interns who successfully complete 640 hours of work in one or more eligible internships and are under the age of 26 will be eligible for the Public Land Corps Non-competitive Hiring Authority for 120 days following the completion of the internship.
+Each GIP Each GIP Intern will receive a weekly living allowance of $350 or $500 per week if park housing is not available, and a travel allowance.
+Interns who successfully complete 640 hours of work in one or more eligible internships and are under the age of 31 will be eligible for the Public Land Corps Non-competitive Hiring Authority for 2 years following the completion of the internship.
 Successful completion of a GIP internship does not guarantee that the participant will be hired in to a federal position.
 In order to be eligible for a GIP intern position, applicants must be a U.S. citizen or U.S. permanent legal resident (“green-card-holder”) between the ages of 18 and 30 years old, or military veterans up to age 35.

 GIP Qualification Requirements